Top 5 Sony ZV-E10 Alternatives In 2023

 Battery life

-The Lumix G95 has a better battery life, with up to 290 shots per charge, compared to the Sony ZV-E10’s 440 shots per charge.
+Shooting on the Lumix G95, I managed about 290 shots per charge, slightly less than the 440 on the Sony.
 The Lumix G95 also has a Power over Ethernet (PoE) feature that allows it to be powered using a USB connection.

 Video Capabilities